-Module Number Module Name Responsible Lecturer CMS-CE-EL1 Computational Engineering Basics Prof. Dr. Michael Beitelschmidt michael.beitelschmidt@tu-dresden.de Qualification Objectives The students master the basic skills for the application of computer- aided modelling and simulation in the engineering sciences.
+Module Number Module Name Responsible Lecturer CMS-CE-EL1 Computational Engineering Basics Prof. Dr. Michael Beitelschmidt michael.beitelschmidt@tu-dresden.de Qualification Objectives The students master the basic skills for the application of computer-aided modelling and simulation in the engineering sciences.
 You have in-depth knowledge of the application domain and are able to present simulation results intuitively.
 The students know concrete constructive questions and know the basics of the application discipline as well as its technical vocabulary.
 Content The content of the course depends on the student's main focus: the basics of mechanics, the basics of automation, computer science methods for graphical representation and control of simulations, flow simulation.
 Teaching and Learning Methods The module includes lecture, exercise, seminar, tutorials, practical and research project amounting to 8 lecture hours per week plus independent study.
 The courses must be selected from the CMS-CE-EL1 catalogue to the specified extent; this will be announced at the beginning of the semester, as is customary at the Faculty of Computer Science, including the language of the course, the graded work required in each case and the weights of the grades.
 Prerequisites for Participation Knowledge in sequential computer programming, algorithms and data structures, analysis of functions of one and several variables, linear algebra (vector and matrix calculation), as well as probability calculation and Statistics at the Bachelor's level is required.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-Usability The module is a compulsory module for students of the Computational Engineering track in the Master degree programme Computational Modelling and Simulation.
-Requirements for the Awarding of Credit Points The credit points are awarded i module examination consists o catalogue. f the module examination is passed.
-The of the tasks specified in the CMS-CE-EL1 Credit Points and Grades 10 credit points can be earne module grade is calculated fro work according to the CMS-CE- d through completing the module.
+Usability odule for students of the Computational ter degree programme Computational Requirements for the Awarding of Credit Points - f the module examination is passed.
+The of the tasks specified in the CMS-CE-EL1 Credit Points and Grades • d through completing the module.
 The om the weighted average of the graded EL1 catalogue.